-”.

-20 The Mining Amendment Act 2004 s.
+The Mining Amendment Act 2004 s.
 98(2)-(4) reads as follows:

-“

 (2) A mining authorisation given before the commencement is, and is to be taken to have always been, as valid and effective as it would have been if the amendment made by subsection (1) had been in effect at the time it was given.